Static Routing

 • You do not want the traffic or CPU overhead associated with routing protocols.

 • In some cases, a default route is not enough.
-The default gateway might not be able to reach the destination network, so you must also configure more specific static routes.
-For example, if the default gateway is outside, then the default route cannot direct traffic to any inside networks that are not directly connected to the network device.
+The default gateway might not be able to reach the destination network, so you must also configure more specific static routes, such as a static route to an "inside network" when you need to explicitly direct traffic to a specific internal network segment that isn't reachable through the default gateway or via dynamic routing protocols.

 • You are using a feature that does not support dynamic routing protocols.